-A faucet aerator is a small, round device that you can screw onto the tip of your faucet to create a more consistent, splash-free steam of water.
-Aerators usually create aa mixture of water and air, making the stream smoother.
-Generally, a standard faucet aerator will limit the water flow to 1.8 or 2.2 GPM (gallons per minute) on average, though this number can vary.
+A faucet aerator is a small, round device that you can screw onto the tip of your faucet to create a more consistent, splash-free stream of water.
+Aerators usually create a mixture of water and air, making the stream smoother.
+A standard faucet aerator will limit the water flow to 1.8 or 2.2 GPM (gallons per minute) on average, though this number can vary.

 Faucet aerators first entered homes in the late 1940s as add-on devices that would reduce splashing and help water taste better by introducing oxygen.
-Today, faucet aerators are standard components on nearly all kitchen and bathroom faucets.
-However, you can also purchase separate faucet aerators and install them on faucets that are lacking aerators.
+Today, faucet aerators are standard components on nearly all kitchen and bathroom sinks.
+However, you can also purchase separate faucet aerators and install them on faucets that are lacking or have broken aerators.

 What Is a Faucet Aerator's Purpose?

-Removing the aerator and tapping it out upside-down may release a small piece of grit or scale produced by the inside of the pipes.
-While an aerator does filter debris, this is not its main purpose.
-Rather, a faucet aerator improves the flow of water and helps it feel softer to the touch.
-By introducing small bubbles to the water, the faucet aerator allows the faucet to run longer while using less water.
+Removing the aerator and tapping it out upside-down might release some grit or scale.
+While an aerator does filter sediment, this is not its main purpose.
+Rather, a faucet aerator improves the flow of water and helps it feel softer by introducing small bubbles.
+It also:

 - Creates a wider stream of water

 - Lessens water splashing in the basin

-- Helps save water by making water flow more productive
+- Helps save water by making flow more productive

-- Can additionally save water when a flow arresting aerator is installed
+- Can additionally save water when a flow-restrictor aerator is installed

-- Bubbles activate soap faster due to the small water bubbles, saving both soap and water
+- Can activate soap faster due to the small water bubbles, saving both soap and water

 - Gives drinking water a lighter, fresher taste

 How to Replace a Faucet Aerator

 Faucet aerators range in cost but often can be found for less than $10.
 If you need to replace your aerator, you can do so with only two simple tools: pliers and a towel.
-Tongue and groove pliers (Channellock is one such brand) are the best type of pliers for this project.
-The towel should be small since you will be using it as a protective device when applying the pliers to the faucet aerator.
+Tongue-and-groove pliers (Channellock is one such brand) are the best type for this project.
+The towel should be small because you will be using it as a protective device when applying the pliers to the faucet aerator.

 With the towel, clean the inside thread of the faucet.